MicrosoftDocs/Edge-Enterprise/edgeenterprise/ms-edge-security-conditional-access.md

 ### Fixing access issues with unenrolled devices using Intune MAM

+Common issues, such as an expired enrollment, and their resolution are [here](/azure/active-directory/conditional-access/how-to-app-protection-policy-windows#common-issues).

-If there's a pre-existing, unregistered account, like `user@contoso.com` in Microsoft Edge, or if a user signs in without registering the account, then the account isn't properly enrolled in MAM.
+If there's a [existing](/azure/active-directory/conditional-access/how-to-app-protection-policy-windows#existing-account) unregistered account, like `user@contoso.com` in Microsoft Edge, or if a user signs in without registering the account, then the account isn't properly enrolled in MAM.

 Follow these steps for a temporary workaround:

 1. Sign in by entering the email address using different upper/lower case combinations.
 For example, if `RenataHall@contoso.com` was previously used to sign in, use `renatahall@contoso.com` to sign in.
 The user is shown the next prompt.
 2. Clear the **Allow my organization to manage my device** box and then select **OK**.
 This action registers the device with your account and you'll be able to access your resources.

-Access might also be blocked because there's an account issue.
  For more information, see [Troubleshooting common issues](/azure/active-directory/conditional-access/how-to-app-protection-policy-windows#troubleshooting).

 ## See also